gammu/gammu/docs/manual/gammu/index.rst

 are transliterated to closest ASCII equivalent (accents are removed).
 Remaining not known characters are replaced by question mark.

-.TP
 .. option:: --addsms folder file [-yes]

     Adds SMSes from file (format like backupsms uses) to selected folder in phone.
-.TP

 .. option:: --addsmsfolder name

-.TP
 .. option:: --backupsms file [-yes|-all]

     Stores all SMSes from phone to file.

     Use -yes for answering yes to all questions (backup all messages and delete them from phone), or -all to just backup all folders while keeping messages in phone.

-.TP
 .. option:: --deleteallsms folder

     Delete all SMS from specified SMS folder.

-.TP
 .. option:: --deletesms folder start [stop]

     Delete SMS from phone.
 See description for \fBgetsms\fR for info about sms folders naming convention.

     Locations are numerated from 1.

-.TP
 .. option:: --displaysms ... (options like in sendsms)

     Displays PDU data of encoded SMS messages.
 It accepts same parameters and behaves same like sendsms.

-.TP
 .. option:: --getallsms -pbk

     Get all SMS from phone.
 In some phones you will have also SMS templates and info about locations used to save Picture Images.
 With each sms you will see location.
 If you want to get such sms from phone alone, use
     \fBgammu getsms 0 location\fR

-.TP
 .. option:: --geteachsms -pbk

     Similiary to \fBgetallsms\fR.
-Difference is, that links all concatenated sms
+Difference is, that
+    links all concatenated sms

-.TP
 .. option:: --getsms folder start [stop]

     Get SMS.

     Locations are numerated from 1.

     Folder 0 means that sms is being read from "flat" memory (all sms from all folders have unique numbers).
 It's sometimes emulated by Gammu.
 You can use it with all phones.

     Other folders like 1, 2, etc. match folders in phone such as Inbox, Outbox, etc. and each sms has unique number in his folder.
 Name of folders can depend on your phone (the most often 1="Inbox", 2="Outbox", etc.).
     This method is not supported by all phones (for example, not supported by Nokia 3310, 5110, 6110).
 If work with your phone, use
     \fBgetsmsfolders\fR to get folders list.

-.TP
 .. option:: --getsmsc [start [stop]]

     Get SMSC settings from SIM card.

     Locations are numerated from 1.

-.TP
 .. option:: --getsmsfolders

     Get names for SMS folders in phone

-.TP
 .. option:: --nokiagett9

     This option should display T9 dictionary content from DCT4 phones.

-.TP
 .. option:: --restoresms file [-yes]

     Restores SMSes from file (format like backupsms uses) to selected folder in phone.
 Please note that this overwrites existing messages in phone (if it supports it).
-.TP

 .. option:: --savesms ANIMATION frames file1 file2... [-folder id] [-unread] [-read] [-unsent] [-sent] [-sender number] [-smsname name] [-smscset number] [-smscnumber number] [-reply] [-maxsms num]

     Save an animation as a SMS.
 You need to give number of frames and picture for each frame.
 Each picture can be in any picture format which Gammu supports (B/W bmp, gif, wbmp, nol, nlm...).

     For description of shared parameters see \fBCommon parameters for sendsms and savesms\fR.

-.TP
 .. option:: --savesms BOOKMARK file location [-folder id] [-unread] [-read] [-unsent] [-sent] [-sender number] [-smsname name] [-smscset number] [-smscnumber number] [-reply] [-maxsms num]

     Read WAP bookmark from file created by \fBbackup\fR option and saves in Nokia format as SMS

     For description of shared parameters see \fBCommon parameters for sendsms and savesms\fR.

-.TP
 .. option:: --savesms CALENDAR file location [-folder id] [-unread] [-read] [-unsent] [-sent] [-sender number] [-smsname name] [-smscset number] [-smscnumber number] [-reply] [-maxsms num]

     Read calendar note from file created by \fBbackup\fR option and saves in VCALENDAR 1.0 format as SMS.
 The location identifies position of calendar item to be read in backup file (usually 1, but can be useful in case the backup contains more items).

     For description of shared parameters see \fBCommon parameters for sendsms and savesms\fR.

-.TP
 .. option:: --savesms CALLER file [-folder id] [-unread] [-read] [-unsent] [-sent] [-sender number] [-smsname name] [-smscset number] [-smscnumber number] [-reply] [-maxsms num]

     Save caller logo as sms in Nokia (Smart Messaging) format - size 72x14, two colors.

     Please note, that it isn't designed for colour logos available for example in DCT4/TIKU - you need to put bitmap file there inside phone using filesystem commands.

     For description of shared parameters see \fBCommon parameters for sendsms and savesms\fR.

 .TP